HiiiXinyiii/Bibliographic_Data_Management/get_metadata/FAQ-GetMetadata.md

-# Usage Issues
+# __Usage Issues__

+## Which File Is Main Code

+Run the AppleScript named **get_metadata.scpt**, which is the main function.

-## Do I Need to Open DEVONthink
+## Do I Need to Open DEVONthink During Fetching Metadata

-Sure, you have to select what documents you want to process in DEVONthink.
+Yes, and you have to select what documents you want to process in DEVONthink.

 ## Where Can I See the Result